Exclusive: Apple dropped plan for encrypting backups after FBI complained - sources

 Apple’s iCloud, on the other hand, can be searched in secret.
 In the first half of last year, the period covered by Apple’s most recent semiannual transparency report on requests for data it receives from government agencies, U.S. authorities armed with regular court papers asked for and obtained full device backups or other iCloud content in 1,568 cases, covering about 6,000 accounts.

 The company said it turned over at least some data for 90% of the requests it received.
-It turns over data more often in response to secret U.S. intelligence court directives, topping 14,000 accounts in the second half of 2018.
-Because of gag orders, Apple has not given any such data for 2019.
+It turns over data more often in response to secret U.S. intelligence court directives, which sought content from more than 18,000 accounts in the first half of 2019, the most recently reported six-month period.

 Had it proceeded with its plan, Apple would not have been able to turn over any readable data belonging to users who opted for end-to-end encryption.